CipherDogs/elm-bitcoin/README.md

 ## CSS

 A component has been added to the component so that you can customize it as you wish.
-The class is called "bitcoin-usd-price-component"
+The class is called "bitcoin-usd-price-component".